smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 where both of those values refer to Test mode (offline from OpCon).
-Second, a clear understanding of the native command parameters may be required to complete more complex File Arrival job definitions, especially when using the \$@ variable names for setting command parameter keyword values from an OpCon job\'s Variables tab.
+Second, a clear understanding of the native command parameters may be required to complete more complex File Arrival job definitions, especially when using the $@ variable names for setting command parameter keyword values from an OpCon job's Variables tab.

 ### Formatting the File Arrival Command Line